| List of historic valves in the ase-museoedelpro collection |

 K-band reflex klystron.
 Derived from early prototypes of VX302 developed in

 UK at the Clarendon Laboratory from 1941.
+In the UK the devvelopment of the

 |